clawpack/doc/doc/setrun_geoclaw.rst

 .. attribute:: ifriction : integer

-   Whether or not to include source terms for friction (1=yes, 0=no).
-   **Is this actually used??**
+   .. warning :: **This is not actually used in the code and will be deprecated.**

+      If *coeffmanning > 0* then friction terms will be applied, regardless of the value of *ifriction*.

 .. attribute:: coeffmanning : float

    For friction source terms, the Manning coefficient.
+   See :ref:`manning`.

 .. attribute:: frictiondepth : float

-   Friction source terms are only applied in water shallower than this, since they have negligible effect in shallower water.
+   Friction source terms are only applied in water shallower than this, since they have negligible effect in deeper water.

 .. _setrun_topo: